Konadu-Akwasi-Akuoko/custom-redux/README.md

-# Building Our Own Custom Redux
+# Redux All You Need To Know

 This is a simple implementation of the popular Javascript Library called [Redux](https://redux.js.org/).
 This implementation is a simplified version of the original Redux library.
 It is a simple implementation that is meant to help you understand how Redux works under the hood.